Laser Beam Machining: Definition, Working Principle And Application

 Flash Lamp

-Flash lamp is used to supply high intense white coherent light to the laser discharging tube/laser material that eventually excites the electron
+Flash lamp is used to supply highly intense white coherent light to the laser discharging tube/laser material that eventually excites the electron

 Capacitor